burnbright/silverstripe-deployer/README.md

 * Simple to install.
 * Configure using yaml and ENV variables.
-* Build local and transfer output onto server.
+* Build locally and transfer output onto server.
 * Deploy from CI/CD or local environment.
 * Share tasks across projects, but not config.
 * Keep secrets secret.
 Assumes key-based SSH authentication is set up for each host.